fajoy/typhoonae/doc/source/gettingstarted.rst

 Other requirements
 ------------------

-Most of the required libraries and programs will be installed by zc.buildout [#f2]_.
+Most of the required libraries and programs will be installed by zc.buildout [#buildout]_.

 The buildout needs Python and the tools contained in /bin and /usr/bin of a standard installation of the Linux operating environment.
 You should ensure